skip to content

 If not services then what?

 The key word in the previous section is the word meaning.
 I’ve discovered that, even though I enjoy reading about Information Technology and Computer Science, I don’t need it for personal fulfillment.
-What I do need is to be part of a team that creates impactful products (digital or physical) with social value.
+What I do need is to be part of a team that creates impactful products (digital or physical) with sociocultural value.
 This feeling has been absent for a while.

 So I’ve started connecting with creatives around me - visual and audio designers, game designers, writers, craftspersons, product ideators etc. I’ve started bringing those people together and we’re already working in a couple of products.